Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Preboarding and Onboarding
 ==========================

-**Important**: To open the 28100 port, run the below mentioned commands.
+The 28100 port must be open.
+To open the port, run the below mentioned commands.

 ::